Excitonic Resonances in Coherent Anti-Stokes Raman Scattering from Single Wall Carbon Nanotubes: Results

-Figure \ref{FIG:sch}b depicts one possible CARS scattering process, where the energy difference between Pump and Stokes equals an optical phonon energy.
-The same process is shown in Figure \ref{FIG:sch}c in form of a Feynman diagram.
-Each vertex of the Feynman diagram represents an interaction with either photon or phonon and the vertices are ordered in time.
-An arrow pointing to the system represent energy increase, whereas an arrow pointing away from the system represents an energy decrease.
+Figure \ref{FIG:sch}b depicts one possible CARS scattering process, where the energy difference between pump and Stokes equals optical phonon energy $\hbar \omega_{ph}$.
+The dashed horizontal lines represent the virtual states of the entire system.
+These virtual states can resonate with the excitonic level of different SWCNTs that depend on chiral indices (n,m).
+Unlike the molecular CARS diagram, we draw additional phonon emission and absorption steps.
+The same process is shown in Figure \ref{FIG:sch}c as a Feynman diagram.
+Each vertex of the Feynman diagram represents an interaction with a photon or phonon; the vertices are ordered in time.
+An arrow pointing to the system represents an energy increase, whereas an arrow pointing away from the system represents an energy decrease.
 The phonon creation and eliminations occur at the vertices two and five, respectively.
-By walking through the steps first \textit{(i)} we see that the system is excited by the $E_p$.
-Later on \textit{(ii)} the interaction with a negative component of $E_S$ electric filed deexcites the system towards the ground state and \textit{(iii)} the phonon is created $E_{ph}$.
-Next the third photon $E_p$ excites the system into higher state \textit{(iv)} and after it, the phonon that was created before is destroyed \textit{(v)}.
-Finally, fourth wave photon emerges out of the system \textit{(vi)}, bringing system back to the ground state, which satisfies energy conservation principle, build in into the perturbation theory.
+By walking through the steps first \textit{(i)}, we see that the system is excited by the $E_p$.
+Later on \textit{(ii)} the interaction with a negative component of $E_S$ electric field de-excites the system towards the ground state, and \textit{(iii)} the phonon is created $E_{ph}$.
+Next, the third photon $E_p$ excites the system into a higher state \textit{(iv)}, and after it, the phonon that was created before is destroyed \textit{(v)}.
+Finally, the fourth wave photon emerges from the system \textit{(vi)}, bringing the system back to the ground state, which satisfies the energy conservation principle built into the perturbation theory.

 Quantum interference between many scattering processes determines the total er-CARS signal enhancement.
-Overall, there are 43 pathways that can be obtained by changing order of the scattering events.
-To select them from full permutation group consisting of 6!/2! members we use one physical constrain.
-At any step of the process the total system energy is not allowed to drop below the energy of the ground state.
-We impose the phonon emission and scattering to be equally probable, since a large amount of photons are incident on the sample during a pico-second laser pulse.
-Each of the 43 process contributes to the er-CARS intensity at the same time with equal probability yielding an interference effect:
+In our calculation, we permute vertices and discard all processes that yield negative energy at any of the steps.
+For example, phonon absorption cannot be the initial steps of the process and all pathways with such a step are discarded from the sum in Eq. \eqref{EQ:sum}.
+As a result the entire permutation group consisting of 6!/2! members reduces to 43.
+We impose the phonon emission and scattering to be equally probable since a large number of photons are incident on the sample during a pico-second laser pulse.
+Each of the 43 processes contributes to the er-CARS intensity with equal probability yielding an interference effect:

 where $I_k$ is the contribution of a $k$-th scattering pathway.
 The square is taken after summation allowing the processes to interfere.
 The $I_k$ can be expressed as: